ruby-analysis/delfos/README.md

 #e.g.  in config/initializers/delfos.rb or equivalent

-#Delfos is very slow, so we recommend only setting up when required
+# Delfos monkey patches BasicObjeect, so we recommend only setting up when required
 if defined?(Delfos) && ENV["DELFOS_ENABLED"]
   Delfos.setup!
 end